JaeYoonKim72/GMStool/README.md

              -gpu GPU_USAGE,    If TRUE, RR-BLUP is calculated using GPU (Default FALSE).
              -all ALL_SNPs,     If TRUE, correlation rates of all markers for validation sets are calculated, but it takes a lot of time (Default FALSE).
              -t TIME,           Runtime cut-off per each CV (Default 1 hour).

+  - -m option specifies the selection method to be used, and RRblup and RF can be selected.
+If you want to use both RRblup and RF, put "_" between the two methods and specify the -m option to "RRblup_RF".
+  - -g and -p options are mandatory, and specify the genotype and phenotype files prepared in the previous phase.
+  - -gw option specifies the gwas result file obtained in the previous phase.
+If this option is not given by the user, GMStool internally estimates the effects of markers for conducting the marker selection.
+When RR-BLUP is selected as the selection method, marker effects are derived from the coefficients of genotype variables of the RR-BLUP model.
+Also, when RF is selected, variable importance values of the RF model are estimated as marker effects.
+Although GMStool has the functions to estimate marker effects internally, it is recommended to use a separate GWAS result file with -gw option.
+  - -i option means the marker information file, and is used when the -gw option is not given.
+  - -pre option specifies markers that must be selected.
+  - -cv option means k value in k-fold cross validation, and indicates the number of cross validation.
+  - -a option specifies the target accuracy of the markers to be selected.
+  - -d option is an increment value of accuracy, and a marker to be selected must be higher than the accuracy of the previous marker plus the increment value.
+  - -is option means the number of top markers to select initially from the priority of GWAS markers.
+If the preset option is defined (-pre), the -is option is ignored and the preset markers are considered initial markers.
+  - -ss option indicates the number of markers to select at one time in the marker selection algorithm.
+It is recommended to select one marker at one time.
+  - -gpu option determines whether to use the GPU when calculating the RR-BLUP method.
+Depending on the GPU and system settings, it may not be possible in some computation environments.
+  - -all option determines whether to calculate the accuracy of all markers for the validation-set in each CV.
+This accuracy can be used as a reference for the minimum accuracy that the finally selected markers should have.
+  - -t option